2015 Mandan Team Car Rules

 Rear-end control arms may be reinforced, but must be workable.
 They may be shortened or made longer as well.
 (Homemade ok.)

-Use rear end of choice, must be 5 lug.
+Use rear end of choice, must be 5 or 8 lug.
 You can tilt rear end if you wish.
-Welded or posi-track highly recommended,
+Welded or posi-track highly recommended.

 Rear-end Housings may be re-enforced.
 Hybrid rear-ends are allowed.
 But be stock appearing.
 Rear end brace cannot extend more than 6 inches off the stock housing.